The training programme director – Dr Madhava Badanahatti

 HR Officer, Lead Employer Trust – Allyson Ashwell

 Stroke medicine can be taken up as a sub-specialty.
 It is commonly chosen by trainees who are already within specialty training, taking 1-2 years out (depending on the amount of transferable skills from their original specialty) of their original specialty training to gain an extra qualification in stroke medicine.
 Stroke training is commonly sub-specialised with trainees who are already specialising in: Acute Internal Medicine, Geriatric Medicine and Rehabilitation Medicine.
 However, other specialties can also have common links to stroke medicine, making it a very useful subspecialty, giving the trainee more specialised knowledge into stroke medicine as well as their chosen specialty.

 The primary purpose of sub-specialty training in stroke medicine is to promote the development of physicians with the knowledge, skills and attitudes to function as an expert consultant resource within specialist stroke services.
-The detailed role of a stroke physician will vary depending on the type of service within which they are practising.
-The training programme recognises this, but expects all stroke specialists to have core knowledge and skills in all areas of diagnosis, investigation and treatment relevant to the care of stroke patients.
+The detailed role of a stroke physician will vary depending on the type of service within which they are practicing.
+The training programme recognises this but expects all stroke specialists to have core knowledge and skills in all areas of diagnosis, investigation and treatment relevant to the care of stroke patients.

 The programme is open to all trainees holding MRCP(UK) and an NTN in one of the following medical specialties:

 - Clinical Pharmacology and Therapeutics

 - General Internal Medicine